 Paavo Järvi – Music Director

 «What music is capable of as art is subtle, but powerful.
-It touches our psyche, our whole being.
-This has to do with beauty and a shared experience.
-It touches the most human aspect in all of us – in a world of efficiency, productivity and structures that demand a great deal of us.
+It touches our whole being – in a world of efficiency, productivity and structures that demand a great deal of us.
 We must create a counterbalance in this world, which we should encounter with humanity – with music, for example.»

-- He works as a guest conductor with orchestras such as the Berlin Philharmonic, the Philharmonia Orchestra London, the Staatskapelle Dresden and the New York Philharmonic.
+- works as a guest conductor with orchestras such as the Berlin Philharmonic, the Philharmonia Orchestra London, the Staatskapelle Dresden and the New York Philharmonic

-- He has been Chief Conductor of the NHK Symphony Orchestra (Tokyo) since 2015.
+- has been Chief Conductor of the NHK Symphony Orchestra (Tokyo) since 2015

-- He is Artistic Director of the Deutsche Kammerphilharmonie Bremen.
+- is Artistic Director of the Deutsche Kammerphilharmonie Bremen

-- He was Chief Conductor and Music Director of the Orchestre de Paris until 2016.
+- was Chief Conductor and Music Director of the Orchestre de Paris until 2016

-- He is Conductor Laureate of the Frankfurt Radio Symphony and Music Director Laureate of the Cincinnati Symphony Orchestra.
+- is Conductor Laureate of the Frankfurt Radio Symphony and Music Director Laureate of the Cincinnati Symphony Orchestra

-- He won an award for his interpretations of Beethoven in 2010, and the Opus Klassik Award as Conductor of the Year in 2019.
+- was honoured for his interpretations of Beethoven in 2010 and won the OPUS KLASSIK award for Conductor of the Year in 2019